Why is the feeling of accomplishment so important?

 1. Set achievable targets

-If a task seems too complicated, unachievable, or too far outside your skill-set, you'll likely feel overwhelmed and disheartened.
-When faced with an unmanageable task, most people will detach themselves from it – why bother engaging with work you can't complete to the best of your ability?
+If a task seems too complicated, unachievable, or too far outside someone's skill-set, they'll likely feel overwhelmed and disheartened.
+When faced with an unmanageable task, most people will detach themselves from it – why bother engaging with work if it can't be completed to the best of their ability?

-That’s why setting realistic and achievable targets is so important if you want your employees to feel a sense of accomplishment.
+Setting realistic and achievable targets is important for your employees to feel accomplished.
 It’s simple really, when employees feel comfortable in their abilities, they'll perform at a higher level.

 When they do something well, this doesn't only make them feel accomplished.
 It has a knock-on effect throughout the entire team.
 Which, of course, is great for employee morale.

-That said, it’s important to keep challenging your employees.
-Most people will soon get bored with repetitive tasks.
+That said, it’s important to keep challenging employees.
+Most people will eventually grow bored with repetitive tasks.
 Understanding your employees' capabilities is key to setting achievable targets.
 Aim to give them tasks that push them a little bit outside of their comfort zone.
 But not so much that it overwhelms them.

 2. Offer support but don’t micromanage

-If you're setting a particularly complex task, it's very easy to slip into the trap of micromanaging.
+When setting a particularly complex task, it's very easy to slip into the trap of micromanaging.
 We've all probably been there at some point in our careers.
-But you really should avoid being overly critical or overbearing.
-This will only knock your team's confidence and is a horrible employee experience – for both of you.
+But try to avoid being overly critical or overbearing.
+This will only knock your team's confidence and is a horrible employee experience for everyone.

 A more encouraging and productive way of managing complicated projects is to split them into smaller achievable goals.
-This way, you can smooth out any problems along the way, while also rewarding your teams more frequently.
+This way, problems are smoothed out along the way and teams are rewarded more frequently.

 3. Offer constructive criticism

-Sometimes things don’t go to plan, and there are failures or shortcomings in a project.
-It’s a natural part of any project - there will always be a margin of human error, and you can’t avoid or control these things.
+Sometimes things don’t go to plan.
+It’s a natural part of any project – there will always be a margin of human error.

 4. Reward hard work properly

-And for when work really is outstanding and deserving of a material reward, Perkbox has that sorted.
-You can send your employees Reward points which they can use on a wide range of rewards that we've curated.
-Your team can choose from a range of rewards such as big brand gift cards, experience days, cinema tickets and more!
+And, for when work is truly outstanding, Perkbox has that sorted.
+You can send your employees Reward points, which they can use on over 8,500 rewards, ranging from big brand gift cards to experience days, cinema tickets, and more!

 What are the benefits of creating a sense of accomplishment?

-When your employees have a sense of accomplishment, you'll likely experience the following benefits:
+When employees have a sense of accomplishment, business leaders may start noticing the following benefits:

 Higher job performance

 Employees who feel accomplished in what they do tend to produce higher quality work than those who don’t.
-If you think about the times you’ve excelled at your job, you probably remember feeling highly motivated and productive.
+Think about when you’ve excelled at your job, you probably remember feeling highly motivated and productive.
 Harnessing this positive energy benefits everyone.
 So it's not surprising that businesses with highly motivated employees also have healthy returns and high retention rates.
 They understand their star performers need to be challenged but not overloaded.

 To learn more about how you can retain your top performers, read our helpful guide